saeedAbdulraheem-ui/mcrse/README.md

-# A Self-Calibrating End-to-End Pipeline for Real-Time Speed Estimation for Traffic Monitoring
+# MC-RMSE Monocular Camera Real-time Metric Speed Estimation

-### This repository provides an easy way of estimating the speed of traffic leveraging uncalibrated video footage.
+### This repository provides an easy way of estimating the speed of traffic using video footage

+## acknowledgement: thanks to the authors of FARSEC for providing the base framework: https://arxiv.org/html/2309.14468

 ## Structure
 The project is split into multiple modules, each handling a part of the total pipeline.